arangodb/arangodb/Documentation/Books/AQL/Operations/Upsert.md

   IN users OPTIONS { ignoreRevs: false }
 ```

-*NOTE* You need to add the `_rev` value in the updateExpression, it will not be
+*NOTE*: You need to add the `_rev` value in the updateExpression, it will not be used within
-used within the searchExpression, even worse if you use an outdated `_rev` in the searchExpression
+the searchExpression.
+Even worse, if you use an outdated `_rev` in the searchExpression
 UPSERT will trigger the INSERT path instead of the UPDATE path, because it has not found a document
 exactly matching the searchExpression.